gaturama/Gaturama/README.md

 ### Gabriel **`System Analyst Developer Student`**

 I'm on the 3/5 stage of the college, growing up with OOP C#
-- Learning TypeScript, Python OOP and JavaScript
+- Learning JavaScript, Python OOP and TypeScript

 ---